apple/swift-nio/Sources/NIOCore/Docs.docc/swift-concurrency.md

 # NIO and Swift Concurrency

-This article explains how to interface between NIO and Swift Concurrency
+This article explains how to interface between NIO and Swift Concurrency.

 NIO was created before native Concurrency support in Swift existed, hence, NIO had to solve a few problems that have solutions in the language today.
-Since, the introduction of Swift Concurrency NIO has added numerous features to make the inter-op between NIOs channel eventing system and Swift's Concurrency primitives as easy as possible.
+Since the introduction of Swift Concurrency, NIO has added numerous features to make the interop between NIO's ``Channel`` eventing system and Swift's Concurrency primitives as easy as possible.

 ### EventLoopFuture bridges

-The first bridges, that NIO introduced were adding methods on ``EventLoopFuture`` and ``EventLoopPromise`` to bridge to and from Concurrency.
-Namely these bridges are ``EventLoopFuture/get()`` and ``EventLoopPromise/completeWithTask(_:)``.
+The first bridges that NIO introduced added methods on ``EventLoopFuture`` and ``EventLoopPromise`` to bridge to and from Concurrency.
+These bridges are ``EventLoopFuture/get()`` and ``EventLoopPromise/completeWithTask(_:)``.

 > Warning: The future ``EventLoopFuture/get()`` method does not support task cancellation.